ibm-cloud-docs/codeengine/learning-path.md

 If you plan to use the CLI, you must [install it](/docs/codeengine?topic=codeengine-install-cli).
 As you work with your {{site.data.keyword.codeengineshort}} workloads, refer to the [CLI command reference](/docs/codeengine?topic=codeengine-cli) and keep track of CLI version updates with the [CLI changelog](/docs/codeengine?topic=codeengine-cli_versions).

+If you do not want to use the CLI, you can [work from the console](https://cloud.ibm.com/codeengine/overview){: external}.

 ## Set up your environment
 {: #lp-set-environment}

-Your first step is to [create a project](/docs/codeengine?topic=codeengine-manage-project) to contain your entities.
+To get started with {{site.data.keyword.codeengineshort}}, you can [create a project](/docs/codeengine?topic=codeengine-manage-project) to contain your entities.
 You can also [set access policies](/docs/codeengine?topic=codeengine-iam) for your project.

 Need help?
 Check out [Troubleshooting tips for projects](/docs/codeengine?topic=codeengine-troubleshoot-project).
 If you need more help, try [getting support](/docs/codeengine?topic=codeengine-get-support).